|Site Map | Bulletin Home | Temple University|

 Journalism majors must receive a grade of C or higher in all required department courses and electives for them to count for the major and must maintain a minimum GPA of 2.0 in the department as well as the 2.0 overall average required by the university to qualify for graduation.

-A maximum of 3 credits may be earned for internships and a maximum of 3 credits for independent studies.
-If students plan to take multiple internships for credits, it is recommended that students register for 1-credit internships.
+A maximum of 6 credits may be earned for internships and a maximum of 3 credits for independent studies.
+If students plan to take multiple internships, please keep in mind the six-credit maximum.
+Internships may be taken for 1-3 credits.

 Please take notice of all prerequisites.